|Group this content belongs to||Bangladesh, Myanmar|

 The speed and scale of the influx has resulted in a critical humanitarian emergency.
 The people who have arrived in Bangladesh since 25 August came with very few possessions.
 They have used the majority of their savings on transportation and constructing a shelter.
 They are now reliant on humanitarian assistance for food, and other life-saving needs.
 The Rohingya population in Cox’s Bazar is highly vulnerable, having fled conflict and experienced severe trauma, and now living in extremely difficult conditions.

-Massive and immediate scale-up is required to save lives and manage conflict, with urgent needs in food security, WASH, shelter, site management, health and nutrition in both settlements and host communities.
+Massive and immediate scale-up is required to save lives and manage conflict, with urgent needs in Food Security, nutrition, WASH, shelter, site management, health and protection in both settlements and host communities.

-All new arrivals, 515,000 people are in need of emergency food assistance.
+All new arrivals, (about 626,000 people) and old unregistered refugees are in need of emergency food assistance.